 Death and Casualty

-Accidents and unfortunate news from Mt Everest is often and reach globally, however, most of those incidents pertains to the expedition and not trekking.
+Accidents and unfortunate news from Everest Trekking are often and reach globally.
+However, most of those incidents pertain to the expedition and not trekking.
 An avalanche claimed the lives of 19 climbers in camp II in 2015.
-The cause of most of the death is by the avalanche, the trail to base camp is safe from any avalanche.
+The cause of most of the death is by the flood; the trail to base camp is safe from any avalanche.
 There is no actual static available online about how many people die in Everest Base Camp trek?
-A rough estimate we heard from the news is about 3-5 people die each year on the Everest Base Camp Trek out of roughly 30,000 people.
-This is a death rate of about 0.01% mainly due to the high altitude sickness.
+A rough estimate we heard from the news is about 3-5 people die each year on the EBC out of roughly 30,000 people.
+This is a death rate of about 0.01%, mainly due to the high altitude sickness.

 How to prevent

-As every sport is played with the right gear, it is very important that multi days trekking should not be compromised.
-A lot of my customer planning Base Camp trek for the first time think EBC trek is like climbing a high mountain?.
+As every sport is played with the right gear, it is essential that multi-days trekking should not be compromised.
+A lot of my customer who plans Base Camp trek for the first time thinks EBC trek is like climbing a high mountain?.
 The following items could equip you with basic requirements:

 – No climbing Ropes needed